haoweix/academic-kickstart/content/home/course.md

 # To create more sections, duplicate this file and edit the values below as desired.
 widget = "custom"
 active = true
-date = "2016-04-20T00:00:00"
+date = "2018-03-15"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Custom Section"
+title = "Courses"
 subtitle = ""

 # Order that this section will appear in.
-weight = 60
+weight = 9

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`.
+I have taken the following courses at University of Michigan:

+- EECS 501: Random Process
+- EECS 551: Matrix Methods for Signal Processing, Data Analysis and Machine Learning
+- EECS 545: Machine Learning
+- EECS 504: Foundations of Computer Vision
+- EECS 556: Image Processing